cannonerd/testExample/README.md

 www
 ~~~

 Now we have a new folder in the root of the project which is called node_modules.
 DO NOT push this folder to git.
 Setting up a new instance of the project is simple enough with the npm install command.
-So adding a gitignore before pushing the changes to git might be a good idea.
+Adding a gitignore before pushing the changes to git might be a good idea.

 The test setup is now lacking only the actual tests and the features to be tested.
 In the Gruntfile we defined the tests to be found from the spec folder in the root of the project.
 So lets create the spec folder and the first test.

 The feature that I want to implement for this project is a simple email input field and a send button that will verify the mail-address before sending it to the imaginary server.
 First test I'm going to write is verification of different kinds of email input to make sure that the checkup function is working.
 And as a counterpart for the test I will write the function to be tested.
 For the first run the function returns null.
 Check the example project for more details.

 ~~~
 describe("Validate email Address", function(){